Nikola-02/Zenith_API/README.md

 - Download database file and execute it in your DBMS, it will create database with data

 # Overview
-Welcome to the Zenith Music Library API, an ASP.NET-based application designed for music enthusiasts and developers alike.
+Welcome to the Zenith Music Library API, an ASP.NET-based application, created using Clean Architecture, designed for music enthusiasts and developers alike.
 This robust API allows you to interact with a vast collection of songs, providing functionalities such as display, search, add, delete, update, playlist management, song liking, and streaming.

 # Features
 - Song Management: Easily add new songs to the library, update details, or remove them as needed.